Advising and Your Advisor

-Undecided (also known as “exploratory” or “undeclared” ) students are assigned an advisor in the NEST.
-Your NEST advisor is a great initial resource and can help you identify academic programs at KSU that are consistent with your strengths and interests.
-Additionally, the Counseling and Psychological Services center and the Career Services Center can help with choosing an appropriate major by providing career and academic counseling.
+Undecided (also known as “exploratory” or “undeclared”) students are assigned an advisor in Owl Advising.
+Your Owl advisor is a great initial resource and can help you identify academic programs at KSU that are consistent with your strengths and interests.
+Additionally, the Counseling and Psychological Services center and the Career Planning and Development Department can help with choosing an appropriate major by providing career and academic counseling.

 How do I change my major?

 You can change/declare your major in Owl Express under the “student records” tab in Owl Express.